Brian Ashton (rugby union)

 William Brian Ashton MBE (born 3 September 1946) is an English rugby union coach and former player.
 He has been head coach of the England and Ireland national teams.

 Youth

 Ashton was born 3 September 1946 in Leigh, Lancashire to a textile weaver mother and coal miner father Albert, who played professional rugby league on the weekends for Leigh RLFC in 1940.
-He earned a place at Lancaster Royal Grammar School – one of the few local schools to teach and play rugby union over rugby league.
+He earned a place at Leigh Grammar School – one of the few local schools to teach and play rugby union over rugby league.

 Playing history

 After leaving school, Ashton started working for Trustee Savings Bank in their international banking division then Midland Bank at Farnworth, Bolton.
 Keith Elleray, his old games master from Leigh Grammar, took him to Tyldesley RUFC, where Ashton played fly-half in his first season in 1965–6, before Elleray retired and Ashton took over his preferred position of scrum-half for 1966–67.

 Although offered professional terms by various rugby league clubs, Ashton moved to Fylde – where his teammates included Roger Uttley and Bill Beaumont – and then to Orrell from 1973 to be closer to his Leigh home.
 On finding his chances limited, he started training as a school teacher, where his first posts were at Ashton High School, brought about by the head master's requirement to introduce rugby, and Hutton Grammar School, Preston.

 Ashton was in the England squad which toured Australia in 1975, playing in one game, but was never capped – the closest he came was as an unused replacement on 15 March 1975 against Scotland.
 He also played representative rugby for Lancashire, England North and the Barbarians.

 His friend Dick Greenwood – England international and later father of Will Greenwood – persuaded Ashton to extend his career by playing in France for AS Montferrand, and then in Italy with Roma and Milan.
 As a result, he speaks Italian.